-Edna Tembo joined cellulant as a Call Center Data analyst, where she dealt with issues affecting tracking on inbound calls after graduating with a degree in public health.
+Edna Tembo joined cellulant as a Call Center Data analyst in Zambia.
+She dealt with issues affecting tracking on inbound calls after graduating with a degree in public health.

-Today she works as a Marketing Operations Executive, where she deals with growing In-store payments and supporting the activation team with metrics that help in the decision making and running cashier campaign that has brought a tremendous growth on the Tingg in store merchants we have
+Today she works as a Marketing Operations Executive, where she deals with growing In-store payments.
+Supporting the activation team with metrics.
+Metrics that help in the decision-making and running of the cashier campaign that has brought tremendous growth.

 Here is her Cellulant Story: